Environmental Health (London)

 Conclusions: These results suggest that higher cumulative cadmium exposure in adults may be related to subtly decreased performance in tasks requiring attention and perception, particularly among those adults whose cadmium exposure is primarily though diet (no smoking or work based cadmium exposure).
 This association was observed among exposure levels that have been considered to be without adverse effects and these levels are common in U.S. adults.
 Thus further research into the potential neurocognitive effects of cadmium exposure is warranted.
 Because cumulative cadmium exposure may mediate some of the effects of age and smoking on cognition, adjusting for these variables may result in the underestimation of associations with cumulative cadmium exposure.
 Prospective studies that include never-smokers and non-occupationally exposed individuals are needed to clarify these issues.

 Ciesielski, Timothy; Bellinger, David C.; Schwartz, Joel; Hauser, Russ; and Wright, Robert O., "Associations Between Cadmium Exposure and Neurocognitive Test Scores in a Cross-Sectional Study of US Adults" (2013).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 802.